sent-hil/bitesized/Readme.md

 }
 ```

-Optionally, set intervals you want to track; by default these intervals are tracked: `hourly, daily, weekly and monthly`
+Optionally, set intervals you want to track; by default these intervals are tracked: `hourly, daily, weekly and monthly`:

 ```go
 client.Intervals = []Interval{